 1 Tablespoon chopped candied pecans

-Bring to a boil 4 cups of water in small pot, add in 1 golden beet and cook it for half an hour.
+Bring 4 cups of water to a boil in a small pot.
+Add in 1 golden beet and cook it for half an hour.
 Drain the water and let the beet cool down.

-Sauté 2 cups kale for 1 minute; stirring always.
+Sauté 2 cups kale for 1 minute; stirring constantly.

 Peel 1 orange and slice it up, then add to the kale.